MGDCF: Distance Learning via Markov Graph Diffusion for Neural Collaborative Filtering: Experiment

 \subsection{Performance Analysis}

 Table~\ref{tab:performance_ndcg} and Table~\ref{tab:performance_recall} show the performance of different approaches.
 From the results, we have the following observations: \begin{itemize} \item NGCF, JKNet, and DropEdge are deep GNNs and they perform almost the same with MF, showing that it is non-trivial to improve CF models with GNNs.
-Especially, JKNet and DropEdge are powerful deep GNNs that can effectively take advantage of high-order neighbor information, and they obtain no obvious performance improvement, verifying that exploiting high-order neighbors with GNNs will not necessarily result in superior performance on the CF task. \item APPNP and LightGCN can be considered as Hetero-MGDN models and they outperform MF with significant performance improvement.
-This shows that the Markov processes that trade off two types of distances can effectively help MGDN to find a better optimization result. \item Homo-MGDCF applies our GNN model MGDN on homogeneous graphs and achieves competitive or superior performance with Hetero-MGDCF across different datasets, showing that MGDCF can also be effectively applied on homogeneous graphs.
-Especially, Homo-MGDCF outperforms Hetero-MGDCF with significant improvement on the Amazon-Book dataset, showing that our sparsification approach used for homogeneous graph construction may implicitly suppress some noisy relational information in graphs. \item UltraGCN$_{Base}$ is a heterogeneous GNN model and it outperforms other heterogeneous baselines with dramatic improvement via a well-crafted ranking loss that carefully assigns different weights for different negative samples.
-This shows that the ranking loss is also crucial for the optimization of CF models.
-Unlike UltraGCN$_{Base}$'s well-crafted ranking loss, our InfoBPR loss simply extends the BPR loss.
-Despite its simplicity, with InfoBPR, our heterogeneous GNN Hetero-MGCDF achieves competitive performance with UltraGCN$_{Base}$ on the three datasets, showing that our InfoBPR loss is simple yet powerful.
+Especially, JKNet and DropEdge are powerful deep GNNs that can effectively take advantage of high-order neighbor information, and they obtain no obvious performance improvement, verifying that exploiting high-order neighbors with GNNs will not necessarily result in superior performance on the CF task. \item APPNP and LightGCN can be considered Hetero-MGDN models and they outperform MF with significant performance improvement.
+This shows that the Markov processes that trade off two types of distances can effectively help MGDN find a better optimization result. \item APPNP and LightGCN are Hetero-MGDNs trained with the BPR ranking loss.
+Hetero-MGDCF is also a Hetero-MGDN, but it is optimized with our InfoBPR ranking loss.
+(Specifically, Hetero-MGDCF and APPNP adopt equivalent Hetero-MGDNs with the same parameter settings, and they only differ in the ranking losses).
+Hetero-MGDCF demonstrates substantial performance improvement over APPNP and LightGCN, highlighting the superiority of our InfoBPR loss over the BPR loss.
+Moreover, this emphasizes the crucial role of ranking losses in GNN-based CF tasks. \item SGL-ED and UltraGCN$_{Base}$ are heterogeneous GNN models and they outperform other heterogeneous baselines with dramatic improvement via complex ranking losses.
+This reinforces the significance of ranking losses in the optimization of CF models.
+Both SGL-ED and UltraGCN$_{Base}$ employ complex ranking losses.
+SGL-ED's ranking loss relies on graph data augmentation to generate different views for self-supervised learning (SSL) and utilizes multiple negative samples for optimization.
+UltraGCN$_{Base}$'s ranking loss carefully assigns different weights to different negative samples, which maintains $|U|\times |V|$ negative sampling weights for all possible vertex pairs.
+In contrast to these complex ranking losses, our InfoBPR loss simply extends the BPR loss.
+Despite its simplicity, with InfoBPR, our heterogeneous GNN Hetero-MGDCF achieves competitive performance against SGL-ED and UltraGCN$_{Base}$ on the three datasets, showing that our InfoBPR loss is simple yet powerful. \item Homo-MGDCF applies our GNN model MGDN to homogeneous graphs and achieves competitive or superior performance compared to Hetero-MGDCF across different datasets, showing that MGDCF can also be effectively applied to homogeneous graphs.
+Especially, Homo-MGDCF outperforms Hetero-MGDCF with significant improvement on the Amazon-Book dataset, showing that our sparsification approach used for homogeneous graph construction may implicitly suppress some noisy relational information in graphs. \item UltraGCN is a hybrid model that combines heterogeneous and homogeneous GNNs to incorporate different types of relations, which is not investigated by this paper.
+This hybrid approach results in performance improvements over its heterogeneous counterpart, UltraGCN$_{Base}$.
+Nonetheless, our non-hybrid models, either Hetero-MGDCF or Homo-MGDCF, can still outperform or match UltraGCN's performance on two out of three datasets.
+In this paper, we focus solely on non-hybrid GNNs, whether heterogeneous or homogeneous, and we plan to consider hybrid models that combine heterogeneous and homogeneous GNNs in future work.

 \end{itemize}